binkley/modern-java-practices/README.md

   ```
   $ alias mvnw=`./mvnw --strict-checksums`
   ```
-  However, for CI, this is easy!
-The [Batect configuration](./batect.yml) on the demonstration project in this repository says:
+  However, for CI, this is easy.
+The [Batect configuration](./batect.yml) for the demonstration project in this repository says:
   ```yaml
   build-maven:
     description: Build and test with Maven